storj/storj/docs/design/storagenode-graceful-exit-protocol.md

 The satellites should set the `finished_at` on success, and respond with a `DeletePiece` message.
 Otherwise set the `failed_at` and `failure_status_code` for reprocessing.

-The satellite should respond with a `ExitCompleted` message when all pieces have finished processing.
+The satellite should respond with an `ExitCompleted` message when all pieces have finished processing.
-The storage node should store the completion receipt, stop transfer processing, and remove all remaining pieces for the satellite.

-When the storage node has failed too many transfers or has sent incorrect data, the satellite will send `ExitFailed`.
+If the storage node has failed too many transfers or has sent incorrect data, the satellite will send an `ExitFailed` message.
 This indicates that the process has ended ungracefully.

+In either case, the storage node should store the completion / failure receipt, stop transfer processing, and remove all remaining pieces for the satellite.

 ### Transferring a Piece